d4np3/module-1/README.md

 They target everyone, crypto investors and believers in SwissBorg.
 They have over 700k verified users and growing.
 While they offer ability to buy and sell crypto, they are much more than a crypto exchange.
 They released a Smartphone App for users that provides passive earning and yield opportinuties.
 CHSB Yield provides a conservative single investment interest methods for assets.
 CHSB Earn provides multiple strategy options to distribute assets.
 SwissBorg also offers payouts linked to the performance of their own ecosystem, rewarding people for long term investment in CHSB, like CHSB term deposits.
 They have various tiers for this depending on your investment.
 These features, as well as asset and portfolio analysis, are all backed by advanced AI algorithms.

 Some of their more recent capability releases includes SwissBorg Thematics.
 This is a clever feature allowing people to purchase crypto in similar market verticle bundles, a bit like stockmarket EFTs, but for crypto.
 They have also recently released an Academy for further learning.

+Regulation is constantly changing direction and they need to remain compliant.
+Given how regulated they are, however, is actually a competitive advantage as this is difficult to obtain/maintain.

 * __*Which technologies are they currently using, and how are they implementing them?*__
   __*(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)*__